saumitrapal/Bash_Script/README.md

 done

-#Ep 08 — Project: Universal Update Script
+#07: Project-Universal Update Script

 Hands-on project combining conditions and exit codes to auto-detect the operating system (/etc/os-release or /etc/debian_version / /etc/redhat-release) and invoke the appropriate package manager (apt, dnf, or pacman).

-Ep 09 — For Loops
+#08: For Loops

 Best for processing known lists or sets of items: